raspberrypilearning/powerful-patterns/en/step_5.md

 --- task ---

-Share your work with others in an online gallery
+Be shared with others in an online gallery

 --- /task ---

 Reflecting about how you made your powerful pattern will help you in your future projects.